Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 5) Establish a Virtual Number

 Create a virtual number.
 A virtual number has the same area code and local exchange that your customers are used to dialing, but you don’t have to establish a physical phone line in a foreign country.
-When a customer calls the virtual number they saw in your ad, the call is automatically routed to your business, your office, your home or even your mobile phone — all without the caller ever knowing the call has left the country.
+When a customer calls the virtual business phone number they saw in your ad, the call is automatically routed to your business, your office, your home or even your mobile phone — all without the caller ever knowing the call has left the country.

 6) Create a Band-Friendly Bill of Lading